Skip to content

 The relationship between data center projects and local communities is complicated.
 On one side, projects contribute to the property tax base and companies donate to local school districts (3:07).
 On the other, residents who chose rural living now face traffic, longer waits at gas stations and cafes, and deteriorating roads (3:16).

-Some locals worry that worker camps could attract drug use or crime, echoing problems from the shale oil boom of the 2010s when similar temporary villages appeared near drilling sites (3:32).
+Some locals worry that worker camps could attract drug use or crime, echoing problems from the shale oil boom of the 2010s, when rapid growth in US oil and gas extraction led to similar temporary villages near drilling sites (3:32).

 Local leaders appear clear-eyed about the situation: these are temporary projects.
 When the data centers are finished, the camps will be taken apart and most of the jobs will go away (3:47).
 Some positions will remain for ongoing operations, but the construction boom itself has a built-in end date.